Vejprnice

 Vejprnice is a municipality and village in Plzeň-North District in the Plzeň Region of the Czech Republic.
-It has about 4,600 inhabitants.
+It has about 4,700 inhabitants.

+Etymology

+The initial name of the settlement was Ojprnice.
+There is a theory that the name was derived from the personal name Ojprn/Ojprna, but the existence of such a name has not been proven and probably has a basis in a foreign language.
+Until the 16th century, the settlement's name was also spelled as Oprnice, Ejprnice and Eprnice.
+The form Vejprnice was first used in 1523.

 Geography

 Vejprnice is located about 7 km west of Plzeň.
 It lies in the Plasy Uplands, in a relatively flat landscape.
-The Vejprnický Stream flows through the municipality.
+The stream Vejprnický potok flows through the municipality.

 History

 The first written mention of Vejprnice is in the foundation deed of the Břevnov Monastery from 993.
 A fortress in Vejprnice was first documented in 1318.
 Thanks to its proximity to Plzeň, the municipality experienced rapid development in recent decades.

 Transport

 Vejprnice is located on the railway line Plzeň–Domažlice.

 Sights

 The main landmark of Vejprnice is the Church of Saint Adalbert.
 The current church was built in 1722–1723 and was designed by architect František Maxmilián Kaňka or his disciple František Ignác Preé.